altocodenl/TODIS/readme.md

 response 20
 ```

 Imagine that, rather than a system, we had a particular math formula that was in need of summing 10 and 10.
-The formula itself doesn't have the means to sum two numbers, but there's another part of the system (let's call it `+`) which knows how to sum a list of numbers and return that result.
+The formula itself doesn't have the means to sum two numbers, but there's another part of the system (let's call it `+`) that knows how to sum a list of numbers and return that result.

-In the example above, then, the math formula sends a call containing a list with two elements (10 and 10) to `+`; `+` then responds with `20`.
+In the example above, then, the math formula sends a call containing a list with two elements (10 and 10) to `+`.
+Then, `+` responds with `20`.

-If computation is purposeful communication and transformation of data, we have stumbled on a simple way to represent computation as communication - two-way communication, to be more precise.
+If computation is purposeful communication and transformation of data, we have stumbled on a simple way to represent computation: two-way communication.
 From now on, we will use the term *computation* to refer to the combination of communication and transformation.

+Communication, as defined by Shannon at the top of this treatise, is one way.
+It is curious that we actually can express computation by adding communication on the way back.
+This also requires the response to contain data that is different from that originally sent in the call.
+The tranasformation happens between the call and before the response, *inside* the receiver of the call.

 Let's simplify the representation of the call a bit more.
 In general, the "from" is already known, because we have the context of who's the caller.
 So we can remove that.